Eelam: Other theories

-Eelam is also the Tamil name for the spurge (a plant), toddy (an intoxicant) and gold.

 Cognate terms

 Ancient ethnic group

 Eela and Eelavar are etymologically related to Eelam.
 The stem Eela is found in Prakrit inscriptions dated to 2nd century BCE in Sri Lanka in terms such as Eela-Barata and Eela-Naga, proper names.
 The meaning of Eela in these inscriptions is unknown although one could deduce that they are either from Eela, a geographic location, or were an ethnic group known as Eela.

-South Indian caste
+South Indian caste theory

 Eelavar in South Indian medieval inscriptions refer to the caste or function of toddy-drawers, drawn from the Dravidian word for palm tree toddy, Eelam.
 From the 19th century onwards, sources appeared in South India regarding a legendary origin for caste of toddy drawers known as Eelavar in the state of Kerala.
-These legends stated that Eelavar were originally from Eelam.
+These theories stated that Eelavar were originally from Eelam.
 The consciousness of the South Indian Eelavar caste being of Sri Lankan origin is not older than 150–200 years.